Aliases for IMPA1 Gene

 GeneCards Summary for IMPA1 Gene

 IMPA1 (Inositol(Myo)-1(Or 4)-Monophosphatase 1) is a Protein Coding gene.
-Diseases associated with IMPA1 include chronic intestinal vascular insufficiency and bipolar disorder.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and inositol monophosphate 1-phosphatase activity.
+Diseases associated with IMPA1 include bipolar disorder and chronic intestinal vascular insufficiency.
+Among its related pathways are Metabolism and Integrated Breast Cancer Pathway.
+GO annotations related to this gene include protein homodimerization activity and magnesium ion binding.
 An important paralog of this gene is IMPA2.

 UniProtKB/Swiss-Prot for IMPA1 Gene